 UX Best Practices

-The first step in the verification process of a digital ID is selection.
-This is the critical point where users select the verification option to proceed with usually from a list of options surfaced in a few different ways.
+The first step in the verification process is selection.
+This is the critical moment where users choose how they want to verify, usually from a list of available options.

 Where Digital IDs Fit in the Flow